yyc12345/vtobjplugin/README.md

 ## Build

-This project have 2 configuration which corresponding with Virtools 3.5 and 5.0.
+This project has various configurations which corresponding with Virtools 3.5, 4.0 and 5.0.
+There are also 2 build mode Debug and Release for each individual Virtools versions.
 It need their corresponding Virtools SDK to build.

 You should change some macros located in `vtobjplugin.props` before building this plugin.
 The macro should be pointed to your Virtools root path(without slash).
 Then, you can open the project in Visual Studio and choose the proper configuration to build this plugin.